Walkabout (film): Plot

 While in the vicinity of a plantation, a white woman walks past the Aboriginal boy, who simply ignores her when she speaks to him.
 She appears to see the other children, but they do not see her, and they continue on their journey.
 The children also discover a weather balloon belonging to a nearby research team working in the desert.
-After drawing markings of a modern-style house, the Aboriginal boy eventually leads them to an abandoned farm, and takes the small boy to a nearby road.
+After drawing markings of a modern-style house, the Aboriginal boy eventually leads them to an abandoned farm and takes the small boy to a nearby road.
 The Aboriginal boy hunts down a water buffalo and is wrestling it to the ground when two white hunters appear in a truck and nearly run him over.
 He watches in shock as they wantonly shoot several buffalo with a rifle.
 The boy then returns to the farm, but passes by without speaking.

 Later, the Aboriginal boy lies in a trance among a slew of buffalo bones, having painted himself in ceremonial markings.
-He returns to the farmhouse, catching the undressing girl by surprise, and initiates a courtship ritual, performing a dance in front of her.
+He returns to the farmhouse, catching the undressing girl by surprise, and initiates a courtship ritual, dancing in front of her.
 Although he dances outside all day and into the night until he becomes exhausted, she is frightened and hides from him, and tells her brother they will leave him the next day.
 In the morning, after they dress in their school uniforms, the brother takes her to the Aboriginal boy's body, hanging in a tree.
 Showing little emotion, the girl wipes ants from the dead boy's chest.
-Hiking up the road, the siblings find a nearly-deserted mining town where a surly employee directs them towards nearby accommodation.
+Hiking up the road, the siblings find a nearly deserted mining town where a surly employee directs them towards nearby accommodation.